“Alongside the roads, nestled beside Prickly Pear Cacti and tucked into rock crevices, the Texas Bluebonnets are literally everywhere you look!”

 If you’re wanting to enjoy this amazing photographic journey yourself, plan ahead and heed my advice:

-- Take this self-guided auto tour during the early days of the week to avoid crowds and traffic.
+Take this self-guided auto tour during the early days of the week to avoid crowds and traffic.
+Skip the weekends when everyone and their brother is out.

-- If you’re allergic to bees, bring your EpiPen.
+If you’re allergic to bees, bring your EpiPen.
 Or, stay in the car.
-Or, don’t go and just enjoy my writing here with the photos.
+Or, don’t go and just enjoy my article with the photos.

-- Be aware that Rattlesnakes love to nap within the flowers.
+Be aware!
+Rattlesnakes love to nap within the flowers.
 So, even though you see those photos of babies, kids and lovers plopped down in the middle of the Bluebonnets.
-Don’t be irresponsible and careless; for you and them.
-Rattlers win all…the…time!
+Don’t be irresponsible and careless.
+Those Rattlers win all…the…time!
 The closest hospital is an hour away and even then, anti-venom is probably farther away.

-- Do not enter the Bluebonnet patches or fields not just because of the Rattlers but also, standing, kneeling and sitting on them breaks the stems and eventually kills the flowers.
-For every Bluebonnet damaged or killed, it means those flowers will not be able to seed or propagate creating more plants.
-So yea, don’t traipse through the flowers.
-They are meant to be looked at; not mangled and killed.
+Do not enter the Bluebonnet patches or fields not just because of the Rattlers.
+But also, standing, kneeling and sitting on them breaks the stems and damages the flowers.
+For every Bluebonnet that’s trampled or damaged, those flowers will not be able to seed or propagate for next years’ bloom.
+So, don’t go traipsing through the flowers.
+Look with your eyes and not your feet, knees or butts.

 I hope you enjoyed coming along my journey to see the Bluebonnets on the Willow City Loop.
 If and when you’re visiting Texas Hill Country in the Springtime, put this on your bucket list!